capaj/prisma-prepare-dbs/readme.md

 # prisma-prepare-dbs

 Utility for preparing multiple DBs with the same schema.
-This is helpful for example in CI for functional/integration testing.
+This is helpful for example in CI for functional/integration testing when you want to run multiple vitest/jest workers each against one DB instance.

 ## Usage